birkheadc/ProjectsWebApi/README.md

 ```

 Curly brackets denote arbitrary strings, otherwise the string must be *exactly as written* for ASP.NET to map the JSON to the object correctly.
 Even the arbitrary strings, however, are hard-coded in the related Repository classes, so care should be taken to make sure they match.

+# Security

+This app simply checks a password supplied by the user against an internal password held in an environment variable.
+This is not very secure but this app is not meant to be very secure.
+It is just a simple single step to prevent random people from modifying the database.

+In development:

+`dotnet user-secrets set Password {password}`

+In production, use the same method as when setting up the database variables:
+`--build-arg PASSWORD={password}`

+Use a random string as a password.
+Store that string in the database of the app that you use to update this app.
+Use a correctly hashed and secured password that you physically type into that app, to retrieve this app's password.